 Seeds are the way plants reproduce, and this is that time.
 Hanson describes a seed as “a baby in a box with its lunch.”
 They come in all shapes and sizes.
 Seeds from our Norway Maples have wings; the conifers send our their seeds in armored cars.
 They come in abundance.
 Some of these babies will be grow to be maples and conifers.

 Here we are in spring, seed time, an abundant time.
 The seeds tell us that.
-Do they also tell us to learn about God from them, a Springtime God, a Seedtime God?
+Do we also learn from them about God, a Springtime God, a Seedtime God?

 Seeds nourish, unite, endure, defend, travel, Hanson says in his book.
 They’re traveling now.
 Grasses, like wheat and rye and others, travel most.
 They’re built to travel far, every where.